FSD2621 Child Sexual Abuse in Finland 1983-1984: Public Authority Survey

 - Sariola, Heikki (Central Union for Child Welfare)

-adolescents, adults, child abuse, child sexual abuse, children, ill-treated children, sexual harassment, sexual offences, social workers
+adolescents, adults, child abuse, child neglect, child sexual abuse, children, sexual harassment, sexual offences, social workers

 The survey investigated child sexual abuse cases that had come to the attention of the Finnish authorities in 1983-1984.
 The postal survey was sent to social workers throughout Finland.
 A total of 354 confirmed and suspected cases of child sexual abuse were reported.